 During John’s 50+ year residency in Augusta, he served in many leadership capacities for his industry, and most importantly to him, his community.
 From civic posts such as school board, city council and mayor of Augusta to the many Kennebec Valley non-profit boards such as the YMCA, United Way, Historical Society, Kents Hill School, Boy Scouts and more, he exuded constant enthusiasm and a “can-do” attitude.
 John was an active member of the Green St United Methodist church in Augusta where he was involved with their board and fundraising activities.
 In addition, his involvement in the construction industry was strong, serving as the Associated Builders and Contractors (ABC) Northern New England Chapter president in 1980 as well as treasurer for 7 years.

-Mohamed Ali Makhlouf
+Gifts in Memory of Mohamed Ali Makhlouf

 Mohamed Ali Makhlouf died April 17, 2019 at his home in Bangor after a brief illness.
 Born December 26, 1926, he was 92 years old.
 Like all Americans that came before us, Mohamed was an immigrant and proud to be a citizen of our great nation.
 He, his family and his neighbors fled their homes from the attack on Haifa, Palestine in 1948.
 He was the oldest of the family of ten and they settled in Cairo, Egypt.